1.7 mile flat walk over 3 hours

 Some of the best seafood in America can be found in Boston.
 Just think of lobster rolls, chowder (or chowda, if you’re from Boston), fish and chips, fresh oysters and clams casino, among others–all these foods originated in New England and have become a part of the American tradition.
 Everyone always asks where they can get the best seafood and chowder when they come to Boston.
 Our Yummy Walks Food Tours in Boston takes you to the Seaport District where you will enjoy dramatic views of Boston’s downtown skyline as we stroll along the HarborWalk.
 The HarborWalk is designed to connect the water’s edge and city’s open space system in a working industrial port.
 The seafood is local and fresh.

-James Hook & Co. is still a family business managed by four siblings of the third generation of the Hook Family.
-Certainly many things have changed since 1925, but one thing that hasn't changed is their commitment and dedication to bringing quality lobster and seafood products to both the wholesale and retail markets.
+James Hook & Co. is 3rd generation family business.
+Many things have changed since 1925, but one thing that hasn't changed is their commitment and dedication to quality seafood.

 Absolutely not!
 Our tours combine architectural commentary, historical facts, local culture and culinary insight into a unique 3-hour experience.
 Imagine walking through Boston eating our local artisans most delicious foods while learning the neighborhoods from real locals.